- Topic: Flooding in Ohio: Using Historical Floods to Prepare for the Future

 - National Flood Insurance Reform Act of 1994 United States Congress – Amendments were made to the Flood Disaster Protection Act of 1973 and the National Flood Insurance Act of 1968.

+- Video news clip about Red Cross volunteers.
 At the time of the NBC news clip taken in 1997, a married couple had been volunteering for Red Cross with disaster relief efforts for five years.
 They explain their reasons for wanting to help disaster victims.
-Length: 1 min., 59 seconds.
+Length: 1:59.

 - Ohio Emergency Management Agency (OEMA) – Website of the Ohio Emergency Management Agency.
 OEMA provides disaster recovery services, public safety programs, including assistance on how to build a local disaster plan, and more.